How to Conduct a Training Needs Analysis

 Three Things to Keep in Mind During Training Needs Analysis

-Whatever the method used to identify training needs, at least the following three points must be kept in view:
+Whatever the method used to identify training needs, you have to keep least the following three points in view:

-1. Use these methods in combination; that is, never rely on just one method.
+1. Use these methods in combination.
+Never rely on just one method.

 2. You can identify the training needs of each of the various groups of employees.

-3. Ultimately, apply the analysis to individual employee.
-Training needs will vary with the individual employee.
+3. Ultimately, apply the analysis to the individual employee.
+Training need will vary from person to person.